-The owner’s, vision for the project was a full-service banquet hall.
+Budget and aesthetic priorities were centered on uncovering the original historic elements, replacing primary mechanical systems, and creating an overall “destination” venue.
+For its intended use as an event space, restoring the building to its original condition while adapting it to its new use and maintaining eligibility for historic tax credits posed a unique challenge for the design team.
 The realities of historic renovations, mechanical upgrades, life safety issues, and budget drove the design team to suggest a phased approach with the inclusion of a future production kitchen to be allowed for spatially, but not completed during Phase 1.

 Pricing offsets were discovered in a performance-based life safety solution that eliminated the requirement for fire suppression systems, that would have significantly impacted the stucco ceilings as well as typical installation costs.
 As a result, the owner was able to make substantial donations / improvements to the adjacent public park improving their own property as well as the neighborhood’s.